hatfieldlibrary/dspace-angular-client/README.md

 4. If the keys shared by the Nodejs application and DSpace match, DSpace authentication succeeds.
 5. The REST API generates a DSpace REST token and returns it for use in subsequent API requests.

+## Modifications to REST API

+Modifications to the REST API are required to use this client.
+The REST API updates are not available in this repository.

 #### DSpace 5.5 Updates

-The DSpace 5.5 REST API does not support special groups, so we updated the REST API to retrieve special groups at login and retain special group IDs in the REST `TokenHolder` (in addition to the the `EPerson` ID).
+REST login modified to use a RESTAuthention login module in lieu of password authentication.
+As ofDSpace 5.5 REST API does not support special groups, so we updated the REST API to retrieve special groups at login and retain special group IDs in the REST `TokenHolder` (in addition to the the `EPerson` ID).
 The DSpace REST API was also extended with a new `permissions` expand option that returns READ, WRITE, ADD and ADMIN authorizations on the object.
 This information is used in the AngularJs client to provide administrative and submit options.

-These modifications to the 5.5 REST API are required to use this client.
-The REST API updates are not available in this repository.

 #### DSpace 6.0 Updates

 DSpace 6.0 REST authentication supports authentication plugins and special groups, and DSpace session management is handled by the servlet rather than the `TokenHolder` class.
 These enhancements reduce the number of DSpace modifications required by this client.
-A new 'permission' expand option currently needs to be added to the DSpace REST API so that requests for resources can be accompanied by authorization information (canWrite, canSubmit, canAdmin).
-I also added a new adminStatus endpoint to determine whether the current session has system administrative permissions.
+The new 'permission' expand option currently needs to be added to the DSpace REST API so that requests for resources can be accompanied by authorization information (canWrite, canSubmit, canAdmin).
+I also added a new adminStatus endpoint to determine whether the current session has system administration permissions.
 REST authentication only works when the email address is provided as the security principal.
 I updated `Resource` to create the context using netid if email fails, as will be the case for authentication methods that rely on netids.
-This issue could also be addressed in the RESTAuthentication plugin itself.
+This issue could also be addressed in the REST authentication plugin itself.

 It seems hopeful that these requirements will be met in future DSpace releases

 ## Setting up the development environment